-- The kind of incident.
+- The kind of incident

-- Your name.
+- Your name

-- Any observations about the incident.
+- Any observations about the incident

-- Exact location of the incident.
+- Exact location of the incident

-- Other pertinent identifying information.
+- Other pertinent identifying information

-In an emergency, call 999 (land line) or 112 (mobile phone).
+In an emergency, call 999 (land line) or 112 mobile phone).
 The emergency service is for use when an immediate response is required.
 Use this service to contact the police while a crime is occurring or if anyone is in immediate danger.
 The 999 system also handles calls for the fire brigade (department) and ambulance services.
-Kindly specify the kind of service that you need.
+Be sure to specify the kind of service that you need.

 The AU Abroad office is located within an apartment and office building complex enclosed by high security fence.
 Student residences have a brick wall topped with an electric fence.
 The apartment complex contracts a private security company (as do most apartment complexes, businesses, and private individuals in Nairobi).
-The same applies to the AU Abroad office.
-All residents must know their apartment numbers and any pertinent details, because they are usually questioned before being allowed to enter the building.
+The same applies to the AU Nairobi office.
+All residents must know their apartment numbers and any pertinent details because they are usually questioned before being allowed to enter the building.
 Security personnel patrol the grounds to maintain order.
-The office in which the residents report any problems (the equivalent of a front desk) is open 24 hours per day, 7 days per week.
-The AU Abroad center employs much the same security arrangement with the exception of the front desk.
+The office in which the residents report any problems (the equivalent of a front desk) is open 24 hours a day, 7 days a week.
+The AU Nairobi center employs much the same security arrangement, except for the front desk.